LAST UPDATED: 30 November 2022

 Once you've built and launched your website, it is imperative to keep it up to date.

-Ideally, you will have some form of news or blog feed that will keep participants abreast of changes to the race as well as provide news from your organisation and race sponsors.
+Ideally, you will have some form of news or blog feed that will keep participants abreast of changes to the race as well as provide news from your organization and race sponsors.
 Alongside that you will have a results page for your races, perhaps a page with participant reviews and testimonials, as well as a gallery of race photos - all great content to share on your site.

 Remember: having regular updates to your website is good for your organic search engine ranking too.
 A well maintained and regularly updated website is seen as a healthy website with lots of new content for search engines to find and index.